ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 ## Creating an app
 {: #create-starterkit}

-Starter kits are available in many languages and frameworks in the {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}}.
+Starter kits are available in many languages and frameworks in the {{site.data.keyword.cloud_notm}} console.
 You can use the category filters, such as language and deployment target, to narrow the selection.

 1. Go to the [App Development console](https://{DomainName}/developer/appservice/starter-kits){: external}, and select a starter kit to view details about it.
 For example, select the **Node.js Express App** starter kit.
 2. On the starter kit details page, click **Create app**.